Supporting the Needs of Law Enforcement Online

 Visit Chiefs’ Corner

-Yes, the IACP has a Twitter account.
-Discover Policing, an IACP initiative on police recruiting, also tweets.
+Yes, IACP has an official Facebook page.
+Discover Policing, an IACP initiative on police recruiting, also has a Facebook page.

 Read more Faqs